AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 If this succeeds, then there is an issue with afl-clang-lto.
 Please report at [https://github.com/AFLplusplus/AFLplusplus/issues/226](https://github.com/AFLplusplus/AFLplusplus/issues/226).

-Even some targets where clang-12 fails can be build if the fail is just in `./configure`, see `Solving difficult targets` above.
+Even some targets where clang-12 fails can be built if the fail is just in `./configure`, see `Solving difficult targets` above.

 ## History